Package 'NPCDTools'

 Description

-The function is used to estimate the Q-matrix based on the data (responses) using the two-step Q-matrix estimation method.
+The function estimates the Q-matrix based on the response data using the two-step Q-matrix estimation method.

 Usage